X

 Cookies stored on smartphones, tables and laptops are some of the most valuable for tracking a potential customer's behavior.

-• Connected TV (CTV) behaviors: Using CTV behaviors, DMPs can activate media campaigns based on data gathered on intent, interests, viewership and demographics.
+• Connected TV (CTV) behaviors: Using CTV behaviors, DCPs can activate media campaigns based on data gathered on intent, interests, viewership and demographics.
 With the right first-party and third-party data, advertisers can target whole families, showing different ads in different households, even if they are watching the same thing.

 • Geographic location: Location-based targeting uses various data sources such as GPS, social media geolocation, and IP addresses to enable businesses to focus their marketing campaigns on particular geographical regions.
 This approach is particularly advantageous for businesses seeking to engage with customers in specific geographic areas.

 • Subscription or registration entries: Full access to a website or product often requires users to create an account, purchase a subscription plan or fill out registration forms.
-Strategic DMPs can pull the information the user provides in these instances, which can include demographics, ZIP codes, contact information and fields relating to interests or activities.
-These pieces of data, along with others, enable DMPs to estimate purchase needs, times and locations so that they can present appealing and necessary messages to the consumer in ideal future circumstances.
+Strategic DCPs can pull the information the user provides in these instances, which can include demographics, ZIP codes, contact information and fields relating to interests or activities.
+These pieces of data, along with others, enable DCPs to estimate purchase needs, times and locations so that they can present appealing and necessary messages to the consumer in ideal future circumstances.

 Gathering these data points to create content that represents the consumer and highlights their interests can be a challenge.
 Fortunately, with the help of quality data enrichment solutions, the process becomes much more achievable.